ent/ent/doc/website/blog/title-tbd.md

 ### Wrap-up
 I was pretty nervous when I first embarked on my quest to contribute this functionality to entproto; as a newbie open-source contributor, I didn't know what to expect.
-I'm happy to share that working on the ent project was a ton of fun!
+I'm happy to share that working on the Ent project was a ton of fun!
-I got to work with awesome, knowledgeable people all while helping out the open-source community.
-From functional options and Keyset pagination to smaller insights gained through PR review, I learned so much about Go (and software development in general) in the process!
+I got to work with awesome, knowledgeable people while helping out the open-source community.
+From functional options and keyset pagination to smaller insights gained through PR review, I learned so much about Go (and software development in general) in the process!
 I'd highly encourage anyone thinking they might want to contribute something to take that leap!
 You'll be surprised with how much you gain from the experience.